IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/voice-personal-assistant-vpa.md

 - _VPA frontends_: The application frontends for the VPAs.
 More information on the typical features provided by a VPA frontend can be found in section [Implementing a custom VPA frontend](#implementing-a-custom-vpa-frontend).<br/>
-  Currently, TomTom IndiGO offers an off-the-shelf implementation of a frontend, the Alexa frontend, designed to be used with the Alexa Auto VPA.
+  Currently, TomTom Digital Cockpit offers an off-the-shelf implementation of a frontend, the Alexa frontend, designed to be used with the Alexa Auto VPA.
 This frontend has multiple responsibilities:

   - Showing the current state of the dialogue with the Alexa Auto VPA using the Alexa-branded